What is it?

 In 2015, the GOST certification for Eurasian Customs Unit was replaced by the EAC (Eurasian Conformity) certification.
 The certification process has become more straightforward, partly because it's now consistent with the European Union's CE marking.

 However, there are still many questions that exporting manufacturers ask:

 - Is pressurised equipment manufactured according to an internationally accepted code, such as ASME, accepted?

 - Which documents, technical specifications or customs formalities are required and to whom should they be submitted?

 - Which documents must be included in the technical passport that has to be sent with the product?

-- Who can prepare those documents in Russian?
+- Who can prepare those documents in the local languages?

 The process for applying for the EAC certificate may vary depending on the type of product.
 An EAC certificate is issued following an appropriate inspection according to a Eurasian Customs Union Technical Regulation, or CU TR.